 As a small business owner, you’ve likely mastered the self-management techniques necessary to be your own boss.
 If you’ve grown your business enough to require employees of your own, it can be exciting to bring on new members to your team.
 However, learning to successfully manage others is a unique challenge that takes practice and patience.
-No matter if you’re a large business or only managing two other people, being in charge of others can challenging — and incredibly rewarding.
+No matter if you’re a large business or only managing two other people, being in charge of others can be challenging — and incredibly rewarding.

 It’s important to make sure your employees have the tools, skills, and experience they need to be successful in the role, but it’s also essential to your job to make sure you’re managing their morale.
 Low morale can be caused by high stress, infrequent praise, overly aggressive management styles, and poor communication.
 Employees produce their best work if they feel supported, appreciated, and rewarded.
 High employee morale reduces absenteeism, increases productivity, and lowers employee turnover.
 This is the reason why organizations with engaged employees outperform those with low engagement by 202%.